paytaca/woocommerce-plugin/README.md

 Configure your Paytaca Payment Hub API credentials in the WooCommerce payment settings to enable Bitcoin Cash payments on your store.

+The plugin settings page requires the following information:

+- **Store Name:** The name of your store
+- **xPub Key:** Your Paytaca wallet's xPub Key
+- **Wallet Hash:** Your Paytaca wallet's Wallet Hash

+You can find your xPub Key and Wallet Hash in the Paytaca app under: **Apps > Wallet Info > BCH Addresses** panel.

 ## Support

 For support and documentation, please refer to the Paytaca documentation or contact the development team.